Skip to main content

 Wooden boxes are durable and have a natural look, but they can rot over time if not adequately treated.
 Moreover, some include treatments that can leach into your soil, impacting your plants.

 Plastic planters are lightweight and easy to move, but they might not last as long in direct sunlight.
-So, to eliminate that concern, choose one that's UV-resistant.
+To eliminate that concern, choose one that's UV-stabilized.

-Metal planters look sleek but can bake your plants on a hot day in full sun.
+Metal planters look sleek, but they can scorch your plants on a hot day in full sun.
 That stresses your plants and means you'll likely have to water twice daily.

-How deep should your planter be?
 Tomatoes need deep roots to grow strong and healthy plants, so choose a box at least 12-18 inches deep.
 The width should be wide enough to accommodate the plant without crowding its roots.
+Learn more about the best depth for planters.

 Drainage is another critical factor.
 Whatever gardening container you select must have drainage holes in the bottom.
 If not, drill several holes to prevent water from pooling.
 Otherwise, you risk root rot, which can kill your plants.